About neutral mesons and particle oscillations in the light of field-theoretical prescriptions of Weinberg

+As the first step, we fix the fields and establish the presence of a nondiagonal mass term in the Lagrangian of these fields.
+Let's introduce two neutral fields $\Phi_{+1 \frac{1}{2} -\frac{1}{2}}(x)$ and $\Phi_{-1 \frac{1}{2} +\frac{1}{2}}(x)$ that are pseudoscalar under the orthochronous Lorentz group and possess strangenesses $\pm 1$, isospin $1/2$ and its projections $\mp 1/2$ (these fields can also be considered as the components of vectors in the octet representation space of the group $SU(3)$).
 We assume at the stage of preliminary analysis that, in the absence of weak interactions, these fields could describe the lower bound states of quark-antiquark systems, respectively, $d\bar{s}$ and $s\bar{d}$.
 In the presence of weak interactions, these two systems would virtually pass into one another due to double exchange of $W$-bosons with changing the third projection of isospin and strangeness.
-(Feynman diagrams corresponding to such an exchange can be found in the monograph \cite{7}).
+(Feynman diagrams corresponding to such an exchange can be found in the monograph \cite{9}).
 This means that the mass term in the Lagrangian of fields $\Phi_{\pm 1 \frac{1}{2} \mp \frac{1}{2}}(x)$, in view of the influence of weak interactions, should be presented in the following form

 where $m_{+}$ and $m_{-}$ are real constants.